MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/guide-product-availability.md

 ---
 title: "New Outlook: Guide to product availability"
 description: Understand the stages of migration to the new Outlook for Windows and prepare for deployment.
-author: janellem
+author: JanelleMcIntosh-MSFT
-ms.author: JanelleMcIntosh-MSFT
+ms.author: janellem
 manager: triciag
 ms.date: 07/01/2024
 ms.topic: overview
 ms.service: outlook
-ms.subservice:
 ms.localizationpriority: medium
 ms.collection: Tier3
 ms.custom: QuickDraft